horaciog1/CS479-Reverse-Engineering/Assignment 3/README.md

     ![RAX](https://github.com/horaciog1/CS479-Reverse-Engineering/assets/111658514/0a6377c1-c870-4dcb-bfca-681576f9369f)

 16. What is the result of the instruction xor rax, rax and where is it stored?
-    `The xor rax, rax instruction sets the value of the rax register to 0.
+    `The xor %rax, %rax instruction sets the value of the rax register to 0.
 The result is stored in the rax register.`
 17. What does the leave instruction do in terms of registers to leave a stack frame?
     `This is an answer`
 18. What pop instruction is retn equivalent to?
-    `This is an answer`
+    `The instruction retn is equivalent to "pop %rip" or "pop %eip" depending on the operand size`
 19. What is a stack overflow?
     `This is an answer`
 20. What is a segmentation fault (a.k.a. a segfault)?